identiops/terraform-hcloud-k3s/README.md

   nodes via SSH and SCP.
 - Calculation of monthly costs for every part of the deployment (see `terraform output`).
-- Documentation of common administrative tasks and debugging tools.
+- Documentation of common administrative tasks and troubleshooting approaches.

 ### To be added